ShadyChrome/primeval-tower-rn/ANONYMOUS_AUTH_SETUP.md

 3. **Test Profile Access**:
    - Anonymous users should see upgrade prompts instead of profile settings
    - Permanent users should see normal profile management

+4. **Test Anonymous User Persistence**:
+   - Sign in as guest, note the user ID in console
+   - Sign out and sign back in as guest
+   - Verify the same user ID is restored (check console logs)
+   - Verify "Welcome back, Guest!" message appears

 ## Important Notes